On this page:

 Corequsites:

-In RT Clinical Theory 2, learners use individualized learning packages designed to support specific clinical rotations which helps them re-examine previous content and apply it to their semester six practice.
-Each package provides a variety of assessments, tools and resources to assist in the transition of classroom knowledge into clinical proficiency.
+In this course, learners use individualized learning packages designed to support specific clinical rotations which helps them re-examine previous content and apply it to their semester six practice.
+Each package provides a variety of assessments, tools, and resources to assist in the transition of classroom knowledge into clinical proficiency.
+Pre-requisites:

 Corequsites:

-In RT Clinical Theory 3, learners use individualized learning packages designed to support specific clinical rotations which help them re-examine and apply material covered to-date to their semester seven practice.
-Each package provides a variety of assessments, tools and resources to assist in the transition of classroom knowledge into clinical practice.
+In this course, learners use individualized learning packages designed to support specific clinical rotations which help them re-examine and apply material covered to-date to their semester seven practice.
+Each package provides a variety of assessments, tools, and resources to assist in the transition of classroom knowledge into clinical practice.
+Pre-requisites:

 Corequsites: